 The following is a summary of certain important provisions of our articles of association, organizational rules and certain related provisions of Swiss law.
 Please note that this is only a summary and as such is not, is not intended to be and does not purport to be exhaustive.
-For a more complete discussion, please refer to our articles of association, organizational rules and Swiss law.
+For a more complete discussion, please refer to our articles of association and organizational rules.